omerbsezer/Fast-Kubernetes/Meshery/kanvas-kubernetes-request-flow.md

-# Kubernetes Request Flow – A Visual Guide
+# LAB: Kubernetes Request Flow – A Visual Guide

 A visual walkthrough of how user requests flow through Kubernetes components using Meshery Kanvas.